Jump To

 a graphic of a binder opened to a Resident Cover Sheet for Fern the turkey.
 Divider tabs are labeled with the names of other individuals.

-Back-Up Your Paper Records!
+Back-Up Your Records!

 One major drawback of paper record-keeping systems is that if anything happens to the physical copy, the information it contains will be lost.
 Therefore, it’s a very good idea to back up your paper system so that information is not lost in the event of lost or damaged physical copies.
 Scan or take photos of important documents so that you can have a backup of important records.
+Even digital records are at risk of being lost if they are only saved to your hard drive.
+We recommend using cloud storage or otherwise backing up digital files so they are not lost if something happens to your computer.

 Organizing Past Residents’ Permanent Records When Using A Paper System